GustavoHGAraujo/android-logger/README.md

 ### Customizing a logger

 To add another log receiver, you can implement either `Logger.Local` or `Logger.Remote`.
-After creating the custom logger instance, simply register it using `registerLogger(loggerInstance)` To unregister a logger, call `unregisterLogger(logerInstance)`
+After creating the custom logger instance, simply register it using `registerLogger(loggerInstance)`.

+To unregister a logger, call `unregisterLogger(logerInstance)`.

 ```kotlin
 class ToastLogger(private val context: Context): Logger.Local {